m-ruiz21/SpotifyRecommender/README.md

 # Spotify Copilot : Customized Playlist Generator For Whatever Music You Want, Whenver You Want It

 ## Overview
-**Spotify Copilot** is a project with the aim to take the first steps towards a conversational recommendation system (CRS) for music by allowing users to generate custom playlists given a playlist name.
+**Spotify Copilot** is a project with the aim to take the first steps towards a conversational recommendation system (CRS) for music by allowing users to generate custom playlists given a playlist name and thus testing the expressiveness of the Spotify Recommendation System.

 The project leverages [Spotify's recommendations service](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) and its ability to fine tune recommendations given song latent factors that Spotify calls 'Song Features'.